djmcgregor/djmcgregor.github.io/_pages/publications.md

   url: https://doi.org/10.1371/journal.pone.0244963
   journal_img: /assets/images/publications/cover_plos_one.jpg
   access: open
+  # pdf:
 auto-scan:
   image_path: /assets/images/publications/hough_transform.jpg
   alt: Hough transfrom
-  title: Automated metrology and geometric analysis of additively manufactured lattice structures
+  title: 3.
+Automated metrology and geometric analysis of additively manufactured lattice structures
   journal: Additive Manufacturing
   date: August 2019
   abstract: Conventional methods for measuring part geometry and performing quality control, which typically use a small number of low-dimensional measurements, are not well suited for the complex structures enabled by additive manufacturing (AM), such as lattice structures.
 This paper describes a method for scanning and automatically extracting hundreds of individual features and applies this method to characterize AM lattice structures in both two-dimensional and three-dimensional lattices.